FelixCinq-Mars/Frisbee-Flight-Model/README.md

 # Frisbee-Flight-Model
-Project About Modelling the Trajectory of a Frisbee and Answering Physics Questions
+Project About Modelling the Trajectory of a Frisbee and Answering Physics Questions (Academic)